Beech Grove, Indiana: Education

+Beech Grove High School's "Marching Hornets" band program has earned four Indiana State School Music Association (ISSMA) State Band Finals berths in its history and earned their first ISSMA Regional Gold rating in nine years in 2005.
+The Marching Hornets continue to achieve great levels of success on the marching music field.
+After 2005, the band has returned to the level of success that they had during the James Williams years.
+They have grown to become one of ISSMAs Class C "powerhouses" in the South.
+In 2009, 2010 and 2011, the Marching Hornets returned to the state finals for the first time in 19 years, where they placed 5th in Class C on 2009, 7th in Class C in 2010, and 2nd in Class C in 2011.
+They would continue to reach state finals in Class C in 2012, 2013, 2015, and 2016.
+During the 2017 season, Beech Grove High School's growing enrollment reclassified the Marching Hornets as a Class B program.
+The Marching Hornets would take 5th place in 2017— their inaugural season in Class B.

-Also within the city limits are the Holy Name of Jesus School (Roman Catholic, grades pre-school to 8 only), built in 1922.
+Also within the city limits are the Holy Name of Jesus School (Roman Catholic, grades pre-school to 8), built in 1922.
 Many students from Holy Name of Jesus continue their high school studies at Beech Grove High School or the nearby Roncalli High School.

 Beech Grove has a public library, a branch of the Indianapolis Public Library.
 For many years the city maintained its own library, but in April 2016, the boards of the Indianapolis and the Beech Grove public libraries voted to merge, with the Beech Grove library becoming the 23rd branch library of the Indianapolis library system on June 1, 2016.

 Medical institutions

 Franciscan Health Indianapolis, formerly known as St. Francis Hospital, was founded in Beech Grove by the monastic order of the Sisters of St. Francis of Perpetual Adoration in 1914.
 The Beech Grove hospital closed in 2012 after most medical services were transferred to a more modern, suburban hospital campus in south Indianapolis.